 To walk away and become someone new.
 Someone else.
 Someone different.

 To say the story struck a chord in me is an understatement.

 But then I am reminded of a few things.

-I love my family.
-I love my kittens.
-I love my friends.
-I love my existence.
-If I want change in my life, I make the changes.
-Life just doesn’t happen to me.
-I try to live my life on purpose.
+I love my very existence and if I want change in my life – it’s up to me to make the changes.
+Life just doesn’t happen to me unless I allow it.
+So I try to live my life with purpose, on purpose.

-And I can’t run away from life.
-I can’t stop growing.
 The brave thing is to take responsibility and become 100% accountable for the way life has turned out.
 To make the changes that need changing.
-To accept myself for who I am, where I am.
+To accept ourselves for who we are and where we are.

 I think back over my life and I realize that when I walked away from my career, my relationship, and all that money – I made that choice myself.
 I wasn’t happy, so I changed the things that needed changing.
 It was super scary, but I needed it to happen…for me.